bitExpert/mntyjs/README.md

 Run ```grunt build``` to build the production file.
 The grunt task will find all used plugins (in the file urls) and it's dependencies.

 If paths cannot be resolved due the usage of a config file.
-It is possoböe to add the configuration directly to the options
+It is possible to add the path and shim config directly to the options.

 ```js
     options: {